TERMS AND CONDITIONS – QUICK FACTS

 We recruit, train, assign and manage a team for your MSP.
 Should you wish to cancel for any reason you will be billed for the next 30 days of service to cover the cost of redeployment of the assigned staff and administrative costs in offboarding you from Benchmark 365s systems.

-Your deposit will be applied to the cancellation period.
+If you have paid a deposit, your deposit will be applied to the cancellation period.

 If for any reason your deposit is insufficient to cover the cancellation term you will be required to pay the difference for the remainder of the cancellation period.

-You may be eligible for a refund only in the following circumstances:
+Unless there is a problem with our product or services, you may be eligible for a refund only in the following circumstances: